okayzed/get-good-with-vim/README.md

 * learn to use the verb+object vocabulary of vim (see grokking vi SO answer)
 * use ctrl-[ instead of escape
 * use larger motions: {}, [[, ]]
+* learn about the delete / yank registers
+* learn about :registers and "
 * learn about window management, including :split, :vsplit, ctrl-w and so on
 * install some plugins. uninstall some plugins
 * use . to repeat yourself (when going into edit mode, do as much as possible in one go, then use . to repeat it)
 * use character motion with , and ; for repeating
 * learn to use ctrl-x ctrl-f for file completion
+* get a plugin manager, install some plugins
 * learn to use ctrl-n and ctrl-p for keyword completion
 * learn page movement: H, M, L, ctrl-u, ctrl-d, ctrl-f, ctrl-b
 * learn useful g commands, like gf and gg and G